 While cost is an important consideration, hobbling around camp after a day in poorly fit, unsupportive boots will make you question why you didn’t just shell out the extra $20 to $50 for a better pair.

-Now that you’ve got a few pair in mind, what constitutes the best fit?
+Now that you’ve got a few pairs in mind, what constitutes the best fit?
 Hikers should experiment with a few different models to get an idea of how each brand sizes their footwear.

 Check each manufacturer’s sizing chart online.
 Measure your feet and match to their guidelines for proper sizing.